James Bond Logo

 James Bond Logo 1987

-On The Living Daylights poster, the appearance of the firearm was simplified.
-Designers transformed the shape of the barrel and erased the line separating the trigger hook from the number “7”.
+On The Living Daylights poster, the firearm’s appearance was simplified.
+Designers transformed the barrel’s shape and erased the line separating the trigger hook from the number “7.”
 The font also changed: it became thinner and more dynamic.
 The seven lost its characteristic rounding, and the gaps inside the zeros were slightly offset to enhance the tilt visually.

 1995 – today